 Benefits Of Bulletproof (Run Flats) Tyre/Ires

-Like I mentioned earlier, you have more to gain in using a run flat tyre.
+As I mentioned earlier, you have more to gain in using a run-flat tyre.
 These are;

-- Irrespective of the cause of tyre damage, run flat tyres allows you to continue to operate the vehicle
+- Irrespective of the cause of tyre damage, run-flat tyres allow you to continue to operate the vehicle

 - They can minimize the damage to the vehicle.

-- Unlike regular cars that can somersault if the tyres burst suddenly and destroy lives, run flat tyres reduces the risk of injury to yourself and others.
+- Unlike regular cars that can somersault if the tyres burst suddenly and destroy lives, running flat tyres reduces the risk of injury to yourself and others.